 Courses - Accepted Proposals

 Accepted courses for IndiaHCI 2018 are as listed below.
 These will be during the conference on the 17th and 18th of December.
-We will soon start selling tickets for these courses.
-Watch this space for updates.
+The costs for the courses area as follows:

 Course 1: Assistive Technology in India: From Design to Deployment

 Course 2: 4Es approach to interaction (Embodied, Embedded, Extended, and Enactive): phenomenological and physiological approaches

 The aim of this course is delineate the 4E (Embodied, Embedded, Extended, and Enactive) approach to interaction in terms of its phenomenological and physiological basis.
 The course will build upon philosophical viewpoints of phenomenology as well as physiological viewpoints of activity theory and ecological psychology.
 The primary aim of this course is to show that these viewpoints that have already been accepted as part of second-wave HCI still possess fundamental insights about human knowing, acting and being and can be used for addressing modern day third-wave HCI research, in India (and more broadly the global south).

 Course 3: So You Want to Do a PhD in Interaction Design